GFlisch/Arc4u.Guidance.Doc/Guidance2022.2.1/Guidance2022.2.1.10.md

 - Error when adding an EfCore project: The reference of the database project was not added.
 - Same for MongoDD => add also MongoDB to the Domain (usage of attributes like BSonId).
 - Fix a pluralize issue when adding a DataAccess class (EfCore and MongoDB).
+- Fix OauthFiller code generated => declare as a Scoped to retieve the context of the user.